 A lot of people think it’s difficult to maintain an eco-friendly lifestyle when traveling and we get that!
 No one is perfect, and we shouldn’t expect ourselves to be.
 But, if we could all be a little more conscious about our decisions when traveling, a lot of small actions can really add up.

 Bring a Reusable Water Bottle

-You can get free water at quick service counters throughout Disney, or you can fill your water bottle at your resort before you leave, so skip the plastic water bottles and bring a reusable one instead.
-We love Proof because it’s sturdy, has customizable options and keeps your drink crazy cold (or hot) for hours.
+You can get free water at quick-service counters throughout Disney, or you can fill your water bottle at your resort before you leave, so skip the plastic water bottles and bring a reusable one instead.
+We love Proof because it’s sturdy, has customizable options, and keeps your drink crazy cold (or hot) for hours.
 You can save 25% on yours with code Polkadotpixies25.
 Buying bottled water at Disney is expensive, so bringing your own water will save you money, while also helping the planet.

 Skip the Straws and Single-Use Flatware

 One of our favorite ways to travel eco-friendly on a Disney Vacation is to skip the silverware.
 Instead, bring reusable ones.
 We know skipping straws or the endless supply of plastic ware entirely can be tough, but with so many options these days, this is a great alternative to using plastic ones.
 We like these ones because they are super portable, convenient and inexpensive.
-And you can grab reusable bamboo utensils anywhere, but if you’re looking for a budget friendly option, you can grab a 2 pack of reusable flatware and straws for under 12 bucks here.
+And you can grab reusable bamboo utensils anywhere, but if you’re looking for a budget-friendly option, you can grab a 2 pack of reusable flatware and straws for under 12 bucks here.

 Take the Eco-Friendly Transportation at Walt Disney World